Olympus E-1 vs Sony A99 II

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The A99 II is a recent model that features in the current product line-up of Sony.
-In contrast, the E-1 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-1 was succeeded by the Olympus E-3.
+Both the E-1 and the A99 II have been discontinued, but can regularly be found used on ebay.
+The E-1 was replaced by the Olympus E-3, while the A99 II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So how do things add up?
 Is the Olympus E-1 better than the Sony A99 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.